 Sign Up For Our Latest Updates

-1. How are the investments in the Funds determined?
+1. How are the investments in the Fund determined?

-The ATAC Funds use a proprietary approach to position more defensively or offensively in a portfolio.
+The ATAC Fund uses a proprietary approach to position more defensively or offensively in a portfolio.
 The process is consistent and repeatable.

 2. What is the underlying concept of the approach?

 The approach attempts to evaluate conditions which favor higher or lower stock market volatility.
-The strategies position defensively when odds favor rising volatility and offensively when odds favor a falling volatility environment.
+The strategy positions defensively when odds favor rising volatility and offensively when odds favor a falling volatility environment.

-3. What are the instruments used in the Funds?
+3. What are the instruments used in the Fund?